akroshko/emacs-otlb/README.md

 - better and quicker plotting on maps (a preview window would be nice)

 - allow attachments for particular entry (photos, datafiles, etc.)

-- how to incorporate other kinds of training?

 - better way of selecting interesting data, rather than elisp expressions